 I aim to provide you with information about what is happening in the world of IT that directly affects YOU.

 I'll also give you sneak previews of new content, hints and tips, and other changes coming to eComputerZ.com - keeping you that step ahead and doing all the research, so you don't have to!

-Microsoft is releasing lots of details about new features in Windows 10 and improvements made over previous operating systems.
+Microsoft is releasing many details about new features in Windows 10 and improvements made over previous operating systems.

 In fact, leading up to the official release date, Microsoft are updating and issuing builds to those early adopters who applied the technical release to their machines via the Microsoft Insider Program.

 Build '10158/59' come with over 300 bug fixes!
 Don't be surprised if Service Pack 1 is already in development!

 Microsoft expects to deliver Windows 10 to over 1 billion devices.
 4 million machines already have Windows 10 installed.

 Windows 10 is free.
 However, after 12 months you are charged between £65 and £99, depending on how 'genuine' you copy of windows is and when you upgrade your current version.

 So, what do you get with Windows 10?
-At the time of writing it is a moving feast, and lots of announcements are coming thick and fast.
+At the time of writing it is a moving feast, and many announcements are coming thick and fast.